jmccartin/test-action/docs/index.md

 This is some example documentation for test-action.

-[View source on GitHub][https://github.com/jmccartin/test-action]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 {: .warning }
 > This page is just for prototyping with GitHub pages and displaying documentation.

 {: .note }
-This is a notification about something.
+> This is a notification about something.